Azure/iotc-explorer/README.md

 ### Get Device Twin

 You can use the `get-twin` command to get the contents of the twin for an IoT Central device.
-To do so, simply run the following:
+To do so, run the following command:

 ```
 iotc-explorer get-twin <your-device-id>